BetterThanTomorrow/calva/docs/site/live-share.md

 keyboard shortcuts, etc.

 !!!
 Note "Disable Calva Spritz to get rid of Notebooks interference"
     The headline below **Calva Supports Live Share** is true.
-However, due to [a bug in LiveShare](https://github.com/MicrosoftDocs/live-share/issues/4765), Guest participants always get their Clojure files opened in the Calva [Clojure Notebooks](notebooks.md) editor.
+However, due to [a bug in LiveShare](https://github.com/MicrosoftDocs/live-share/issues/4765), guest participants always get their Clojure files opened in the Calva [Clojure Notebooks](notebooks.md) editor.
 To workaround this issue Calva uses a ”side-car” extension named **Calva Spritz** for the Notebooks associations of Clojure files.
 You can disable that extension when participating in LiveShare sessions.

 ## Calva Supports Live Share